KE-Johnston1/m365-support-and-troubleshooting-/README.md

 Disable add ins
 Restart Outlook normally

 Growth Mindset Reflection
-When I started learning Microsoft 365 support, I often felt unsure about where issues were coming from.
-Identity, licensing, local apps, cloud services, Conditional Access, MFA — it can feel like a lot at first.
+When I first started learning Microsoft 365 support, I wasn’t always sure where issues were coming from.
+Identity, licensing, local apps, cloud services, Conditional Access, MFA it can feel like a lot at first.
 Building this project helped me slow down, check the basics, and recognise the patterns behind common problems.

-Working through each scenario taught me to stay calm, think step by step, and communicate clearly with users.
-It also helped me build confidence in my ability to troubleshoot real issues rather than just follow instructions.
-This project reflects my growth as a technician and my commitment to improving every day.
+Working through each scenario taught me to stay steady, think step by step, and communicate clearly with users.
+It also helped me build confidence in troubleshooting real issues rather than just following instructions.
+This project shows how my troubleshooting has improved over time.

 What I Learned
 Understanding Microsoft 365 behaviour
 Recognising common patterns in Outlook, OneDrive, Teams, and identity issues Using Microsoft Graph PowerShell for support tasks Documenting troubleshooting steps clearly
 Knowing when to escalate
 Building a structured knowledge base
-Developing calm, methodical troubleshooting habits
+Learning to troubleshoot in a steady, step by step way

 Final Notes
-This project is written in clear, human language and focuses on practical, real world troubleshooting.
-It reflects the type of work handled daily in IT Support and shows how I approach problems, communicate with users, and continue to grow my skills.
+This project is written in plain English and reflects the kind of issues handled every day in IT Support.
+It shows how I approach problems, work with users, and continue building my skills.